 According to MIT’s Observatory of Economic Complexity (OEC), coffee is the world’s 98th most-traded product.
 Green coffee comes in at 114, while roasted coffee ranks 301st.
 (All data appears to be from 2015.)
 Sure, we’re talking about products here.
 But there are plenty of commodities above coffee in this list: oils, metals, crops…

-Coffee isn’t even the world’s second-most traded agricultural product.
+In fact, coffee isn’t even the world’s second-most traded agricultural product.
 That would be wheat, at position 70, after soybeans at number 54.
-And none of these can compare to products like “human or animal blood” at number 30, which frankly, we can’t work out whether it counts as a commodity and we’re not sure we want to know.

 Surprised?
 You’re not the only one.
 Although many people in the coffee industry have debunked it (including James Hoffman), this myth continues to spread.

 Coffee grows in rows on Brazilian hillsides.
 Credit: Julio Guevara

-Why Do People Believe Coffee Is 2nd-Most Traded Commodity?
+Why Do People Believe Coffee Is The 2nd-Most Traded Commodity?

 There have been multiple explanations for this claim.
 Some point to future contracts, a system by which traders commit to buying coffee in the future.
 Yet if you look at the future contracts of coffee, you also have to look at the future contracts of other products.
-Politifact researched this and discovered that coffee isn’t even in the top 20 agricultural future contracts.
+Politifact researched this and discovered that coffee doesn’t even make the top 20 agricultural future contracts.